tess-stapleton/neotoma-trnl-metabarcoding/README.md

-# This repository contains code associated with "Plant Metabarcoding as a Tool for Dietary Composition Analysis: Successes and Limitations"
+# This repository contains code associated with "Successes and limitations of quantitative diet metabarcoding in a small, herbivorous mammal"

 File contents are as follows: